 Are you or a loved one facing murder charges in Phoenix, AZ?
 Contact Orent Law Offices for immediate legal assistance.
 A strong defense can be the difference between significant time behind bars, a might lighter sentence, or getting the charges dropped, altogether.

 For decades, we’ve been standing up for the people in the Phoenix area and fighting to help them beat criminal charges.
 We’re here to help you, too.
-Contact our experienced Phoenix murder defense lawyer to schedule a free consultation today and learn more.
+Contact our experienced criminal defense lawyer in Phoenix, AZ to schedule a free consultation today and learn more.
 You can call us at (480) 656-7301 and we will be happy to assist you.

 Murder charges are no joke.
 The outcome of your case will have a significant impact on the rest of your life.
 That’s why you need to make sure that you hire an experienced attorney with a stellar track record.
 You need someone who has successfully represented people facing murder charges and gotten a favorable outcome– over and over again.

 Attorney Craig Orent has been practicing criminal defense for over 33 years.
 During his over three decades of experience, he has handled some of the toughest cases in the state of Arizona.
 There is no question about Craig being one of the top Phoenix criminal defense attorneys.
 So, when you’re looking for a skilled attorney to handle your case, Craig Orent is the one to turn to.